Structure of conceptual models in the senior operating staff of nuclear power plants

 The results of the study show a clear relationship between the conceptual model types and SRO professional efficiency.
 The estimationsmade by the group of three experts were highly consistent: the values of Kendall’s coefficient of concordance (W) were in the range of 0.79–0.87.
 The evidence for a relationship between the conceptual model types andSRO professional efficiency was twofold.
 First, differences were revealed in the conceptual model types of senior reactor operators with high and averageprofessional efficiency.
 The operators with high professional efficiency had predominantly Type 1 conceptual models with an average of 8 subgroups of key characteristics, while those with averageprofessional efficiencyhad Type 2 conceptual models averaging 12 subgroups of key characteristics.
 It can be assumed that the operators with high professional efficiency, due to the larger number of highly interrelated key characteristics contained in the conceptual models, create a more holistic representation of the power unit operation.

-The second type of evidence demonstrating the relationship between the conceptual model types andSRO professional efficiencywas the positive correlation found between the level of professional competency and the number of strong intersystem links (Spearman’s rho = 0.24; < 0.05).
+The second type of evidence demonstrating the relationship between the conceptual model types andSRO professional efficiencywas the positive correlation found between the level of professional competency and the number of strong intersystem links (Spearman’s rho = 0.24; p < 0.05).
 This means that with an increase in the number of strong intersystem links, in transition from conceptual models of Type 2 to those of Type 1, the SRO’s professional efficiency increased.
 This correlation between professional efficiency and the number of strong intersystem links, together with the absence of such a correlation for intrasystem links, point to a special role of strong intersystem links for the SROs to envisage the power unit operation as a whole, supporting their ability to make independent decisions.

 Conclusion